datacamp-content-public/courses-introduction-to-keras-in-python-miguel-esteban/slides/chapter_1_4aa97343ec6ed6da2044ce7c1bf8ab70.md

 ```

 `@part1`
-Examples

 - Fraudulent or non fraudulent client.
-- Swimming or jogging.
+- Swimming or running.
 - Winter or Summer.
 - Cat or Dog.
 - Dead or alive.

-...
+- ...

 `@part2`